Katie1788/UnicornAttractor/README.md

 an accounts app, profile, register and login page, along with a products page and cart.
 I then created a new repository in github and added the project to it.
 There were some errors in the files at this stage, causing the display to be off when I viewed the app in my browser

+I was also unable to open the admin panel, which was the result f having the following line of code in my 'settings' file 'accounts.backends.CaseInsensitiveAuth'.
+I removed this file which resolved the issue